Sarah-Mortell/JavaLearning/Modules/Labs/README.md

 **⚡ Module 3 contains programs related to Java Encapsulation and Constructor Creation.**

 **⚡ Module 4 contains Test for Calculating Wages.**

+**⚡ Module 5 contains Applications that Test and Read Calculations for Selling Products.**

+**⚡ Module 6 Lectures Displays Methods Used within Java Coding.**